alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 Low-level tracing
 -----------------

-Extra performance counters (like SGX or disk related metrics) are collected leveraging the tracing system in the Linux kernel through **eBPF**. eBPF needs to be enabled in the kernel with configuration (should be already enabled in common kernels) https://github.com/iovisor/bcc/blob/master/docs/kernel_config.md.
+Extra performance counters (like SGX or disk-related metrics) are collected leveraging the tracing system in the Linux kernel through **eBPF**. eBPF needs to be enabled in the kernel with configuration (should be already enabled in common kernels) https://github.com/iovisor/bcc/blob/master/docs/kernel_config.md.

 .. tip::
-  eBPF is technology in the Linux kernel that allows for the execution of sandboxed programs within the kernel space.
-BPF programs runs in a JIT runtime with no-heap and a very small stack.
-These programs are guaranteed to not crash the kernel.
+  eBPF is a technology in the Linux kernel that allows for the execution of sandboxed programs within the kernel space.
+BPF programs run in a JIT runtime with no heap and a very small stack.
+These programs are guaranteed not to crash the kernel.
 More information can be found at https://docs.ebpf.io/.

-Basically eBPF prgrams are functions (like the one below) attached on specific events by the kernel.
-Debug events are already available in the classical tracing sytem under `/sys/kernel/debug` (mounted as a `debugfs`) and need specific kernel compilation flags to be available.
+Basically, eBPF programs are functions (like the one below) attached to specific events by the kernel.
+Debug events are already available in the classical tracing system under `/sys/kernel/debug` (mounted as a `debugfs`) and need specific kernel compilation flags to be available.